Lilian Jiménez

 Lilian Jiménez is an American attorney and politician serving as a member of the Illinois House of Representatives for the 4th district.
 Elected in November 2022, she assumed office on December 15, 2022.

 Early life and education

-Jiménez was born and raised in Chicago.
+Jiménez was born and raised in Chicago by an undocumented mother from Mexico who was a grassroots community leader and a father who migrated from rural Puerto Rico in search of manufacturing work.
 She earned a Bachelor of Arts degree in political science from DePaul University and a Juris Doctor from the DePaul University College of Law.

 Career

 From 2000 to 2003, Jiménez worked as the education coordinator for Workers United.
 She worked as a community organizer for the Erie Neighborhood House and as a citizenship coordinator for the Association House of Chicago.
 From 2006 to 2008, Jiménez worked as a paralegal for the Mexican American Legal Defense and Educational Fund.
 From 2009 to 2011, she served as a civil rights investigator in the United States Department of Health and Human Services.
 Jiménez worked as the national legal coordinator for the Restaurant Opportunities Center before joining the Fair Labor Standards Division of the Illinois Department of Labor in 2012.
 From 2015 to 2017, she served on Chuy García's staff during his tenure on the Cook County Board of Commissioners.
 From 2019 to 2022, Jiménez served as the administrator of the Office of Immigrant & Refugee Services in the Illinois Department of Human Services.